No two Yale Clubs offer exactly the same range of programs, but the ones listed here are among the most popular around the world.

 Feb Club Emeritus

 This is a revival of “Feb Club,” a Yale student tradition that started sometime in the ’70s and flourished for two decades.
 Each year, to relieve the gloom of February in New Haven, students would take on the solemn task of organizing parties around the Yale campus for every night of the month, ranging from simple get-togethers in a dorm room to elaborate choreographed affairs involving multiple hosts and venues.
 Today, the concept has been revived by alumni, and at least one of these multigenerational parties takes place somewhere in the world every night in February.
-Although most of these events are organized by Yale Clubs, the tradition is run by an alumni-driven “Ministry of Feb Club,” rather than by the AYA.
+Although most of these events are organized by Yale Clubs, the tradition is overseen by an alumni-driven “Ministry of Feb Club” rather than by the AYA.

 The Redpath Seminar, supported by an endowment fund established in memory of Robert U. Redpath Jr. ’28, presents AYA University Seminars in cooperation with Yale Clubs outside Connecticut.
 The Redpath Fund covers all major operating expenses of the seminar, enabling sponsoring Clubs to use a portion of the seminar fees to enrich their scholarship funds.